{user_name}

 3. The website from which the user reached the accessed page (referrer)

-4. The subpages that are accessed from the accessed page
+4. The subpages accessed from the accessed page

 The software runs exclusively on the servers of our website.
-Personal data of users are stored only there.
-The data are not passed on to third parties.
+Personal data of users are only stored there.
+There is no transfer of the data to third parties.

-The software is configured so that IP addresses are not stored in full; instead, 2 bytes of the IP address are masked (e.g.: 192.168.xxx.xxx).
-In this way, it is no longer possible to associate the truncated IP address with the calling computer.
+The software is configured so that IP addresses are not stored in full, but 2 bytes of the IP address are masked (e.g.: 192.168.xxx.xxx).
+In this way, mapping the shortened IP address to the requesting computer is no longer possible.

 2. Legal basis for the processing of personal data

-The legal basis for the processing of users' personal data is Art.
+The legal basis for processing users' personal data is Art.
 6(1)(f) GDPR.

 3. Purpose of data processing

-The processing of users' personal data enables us to analyze our users' surfing behavior.
-By evaluating the data obtained, we are able to compile information about the usage of the individual components of our website.
+The processing of users' personal data enables us to analyze our users' browsing behavior.
+By evaluating the collected data we are able to compile information about the use of individual components of our website.
 This helps us to continuously improve our website and its user-friendliness.
 These purposes also constitute our legitimate interest in processing the data pursuant to Art.
 6(1)(f) GDPR.
-By anonymizing the IP address, the users' interest in the protection of their personal data is adequately taken into account.
+By anonymizing the IP address, the users' interest in the protection of their personal data is adequately safeguarded.

 4. Duration of storage

-The data are deleted as soon as they are no longer required for our recording purposes.
+The data are deleted as soon as they are no longer needed for our recording purposes.

 Cookies are stored on the user's computer and transmitted by it to our site.
 Therefore, as a user you also have full control over the use of cookies.
-By changing the settings in your web browser you can deactivate or restrict the storage of cookies.
+By changing the settings in your internet browser you can disable or restrict the storage of cookies.
 Cookies already stored can be deleted at any time.
 This can also be done automatically.
-If cookies for our website are disabled, it may no longer be possible to use all functions of the website in full.
+If cookies are disabled for our website, not all functions of the website may be usable in full.

 We embed videos from the Vimeo service on our website.
 The provider is Vimeo.com, Inc., 330 West 34th Street, New York, NY 10001, USA.
 As soon as you start such a video, your browser automatically establishes a connection to the Vimeo servers.
-In doing so, in particular your IP address, information about browser/operating system, date and time of access as well as your interactions (e.g. start, pause) are transmitted.
+In particular, your IP address, information about browser/operating system, date and time of access, and your interactions (e.g., start, pause) are transmitted.
 Vimeo uses cookies and similar tracking technologies.
-The embedded player places, among others, the cookie “vuid” (storage duration ≈ 2 years, purpose = usage statistics) as well as “player” (≈ 1 year, purpose = storage of your player settings); further technically necessary cookies may be added, e.g. for bot protection.
+The embedded player stores, among others, the cookie "vuid" (storage duration ≈ 2 years, purpose = usage statistics) and "player" (≈ 1 year, purpose = storing your player settings); further technically necessary cookies may be added, e.g., for bot protection.

-The legal basis for the embedding is Art.
+The legal basis for the integration is Art.
 6(1)(f) GDPR (legitimate interest in an appealing, multimedia presentation of our offerings).
-Since the Vimeo players may set cookies for reach and usage analysis, we obtain your explicit consent pursuant to Art.
-6(1)(a) GDPR before loading the player.
+Because the Vimeo player may set cookies for reach and usage analysis, we obtain your explicit consent prior to loading the player pursuant to Art.
+6(1)(a) GDPR.
 You can withdraw this consent at any time in the cookie settings of our website with effect for the future.

 By using the player, personal data are transferred to the USA.
-Vimeo participates in the EU-U.S. Data Privacy Framework and is thus certified for transatlantic data transfer pursuant to Art.
+Vimeo is a participant in the EU-US Data Privacy Framework and is thus certified for transatlantic data transfer pursuant to Art.
 45 GDPR.

-Further information on data processing by Vimeo can be found in the provider's privacy policy at https://vimeo.com/privacy.
-You are entitled to all data subject rights under the GDPR (access, rectification, deletion, restriction of processing, data portability, complaint to a supervisory authority).
+More information about data processing by Vimeo can be found in the provider’s privacy policy at https://vimeo.com/privacy.
+You have all data subject rights under the GDPR (access, rectification, deletion, restriction of processing, data portability, complaint to a supervisory authority).

 Integration of Google Maps

-On our website we use the mapping service Google Maps of Google LLC (Gordon House, Barrow Street, Dublin 4, Ireland).
-With each map call, your browser automatically loads data such as IP address, browser type, geolocation data (if released), date/time and cookies to the Google servers.
+On our website we use the Google Maps mapping service provided by Google LLC (Gordon House, Barrow Street, Dublin 4, Ireland).
+Each time the map is loaded, your browser automatically transmits data such as IP address, browser type, geolocation data (if granted), date/time and cookies to Google servers.
 The legal basis is Art.
 6(1)(f) GDPR (legitimate interest in an interactive map display).
-Your consent is required in advance because Google Maps may set tracking cookies.
-You can withdraw consent in our cookie settings at any time.
-Data are transferred to the USA; Google is certified under the EU-U.S. Data Privacy Framework (“Privacy Shield”).
-Further information: https://policies.google.com/privacy.
+Your prior consent is required because Google Maps may set tracking cookies.
+You can withdraw consent at any time in our cookie settings.
+Data are transferred to the USA; Google is certified under the EU-US Data Privacy Framework (“Privacy Shield”).
+More information: https://policies.google.com/privacy.
 Data subject rights: access, rectification, deletion, restriction of processing, data portability, objection.

 Integration of OpenStreetMap